 The Plan is also subject to interest rate risk from investments in credit investments held within the Plan's Diversified Growth Funds, cash through pooled vehicles, and cash through the Trustee bank account.
 Whilst the value of these assets are influenced by changing interest rates, the impact is reduced due to the diversified and global nature of the Plan's assets.

-The insurance policies of £24.0m (2020: £26.1m) are also exposed to interest rate risk.
-This risk will affect future valuations of the policies but will have no impact on the benefits provided by the policies.
+Interest rate risk in respect of the buy in may affect future valuations of those policies but will have no impact on the benefits provided by those policies.

 Other price risk